Nikhil-Singh25/Terraform-VPC_Stack/README.md

    * `CIDR-Production-VPC`: The CIDR block for the VPC.
 Default: `10.192.0.0/16`
    * `CIDR-Production-subnet`: The CIDR block for the subnet.
 Default: `10.192.10.0/24`
    * `ingress_ports`: The list of inbound ports to allow traffic on.
 Default: `[443, 80, 22]`
-## Authors
+## Authors :memo:

 -This terraform script was created and maintained by [@Nikhil_Singh](https://github.com/Nikhil-Singh25)

 ## License

 * This Terraform script is Licensed under MIT  License.See `LISCENCE` for more information